hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-2.markdown

 of `No instance for (Show T)`.

-From the perspective of showing values in the repl, the first major drawback of `Show` is a direct result of it trying to do too much at once.
-Any serialization method needs to be *injective,* which means that serializing two distinct values should give you two distinct results: this is crucial if we want other programs to be able to accept what we produce and reconstruct the same value.
-However, if we decide that `Show` instances must be injective, this rules out instances for a lot of types.
+From the perspective of showing values in the repl, the first major drawback of `Show` is that lots of types don't have instances.
+This is perhaps a result of it trying to do too much at once.

+Any serialization method must be *injective,* which means that serializing two distinct values should give you two distinct results: this is crucial if we want other programs to be able to accept what we produce and reconstruct the same value.

+If `Show` was originally intended to be used for serialization, then `show` of course would have needed to be injective.
+However, this rules out instances for a lot of types.
 For example, we can't write an injective `Show` instance for functions `a -> b`, unless we know that `a` is only inhabited by finitely many values (because we need to check what our function does to each of these values).
 Even then, the output is very unlikely to be useful unless the type `a` has a very small number of inhabitants.
 But some of the most common types we use have a large number of inhabitants, or even infinitely many!
 Consider e.g. `Int`, `Integer`, or `[a]`.

 There are other examples, too.
 For example, there are a few types which we can't do anything with unless we move into `IO`.
 The type `IO` itself is one: